 The Tara River Canyon or Tara River Gorge runs 51 miles (82 km) with the last 22.3 miles (36 km) of the gorge forming the border between Montenegro and neighboring Bosnia and Herzegovina.
 The canyon reaches a height of 4,300 feet (1,300 m) and is recognized as one of the deepest river canyons in Europe.

 There are a good handful of trails that allow hikers and backpackers opportunities to explore the massif.
-Most of them are rated moderate or harder.
+Most of them are rated moderate or challenging.
+You should consult the ranger station on recommended routes.

 - All Trails, Best Trails in Durmitor National Park, https://www.alltrails.com/parks/montenegro/durmitor-national-park, retrieved June 2020.